NAS-NeRF: Generative Neural Architecture Search for Neural Radiance Fields: Methods

 Although the NAS-NeRF search space is flexible, we enforce design constraints through $1_r$(·) in Eq.~\ref{eq:generative_synthesis} to achieve the desired balance between i) accuracy, ii) architectural complexity, and iii) computational complexity to yield low-footprint, compact NeRF architectures that are tailored for a target performance metric.
 Specifically, our constraints encourage: \begin{enumerate} \item Fields with both uniform and variable number of channels across different MLP stages. \item Fields that uniformly expand such that stages of the MLP get progressively wider. \item Meeting minimum scene-specific targets $T$ for performance metrics. \end{enumerate}

-In our experiments, we use SSIM~\cite{wang_image_2004} as the performance metric and aim to demonstrate discovery of architectures at different scales of efficiency.
-For each scene, we sample 3 SSIM targets likely to yield models satisfying performance constraints while maximizing compactness.
-These generated architectures are named NAS-NeRF XXS, XS, and S, with the names mapped based on relative size.
+Our experiments use SSIM~\cite{wang_image_2004} as the performance metric.
+For each scene, we sample 3 SSIM targets and generate 3 NAS-NeRF variants per scene (XXS, XS, S) that achieve different trade-offs between efficiency and quality.

-Since NeRF render quality varies per scene, selecting appropriate SSIM targets is crucial.
-However, determining suitable targets for a new scene leads to a chicken-and-egg dilemma, as we can't know \textit{a priori} what performance can be achieved.
-To address this circular problem, we propose an efficient heuristic wherein we train two boundary architectures -- a maximum size architecture $A_{\textit{max}}$ and minimum size $A_{\textit{min}}$ ($> 23.2 \times$ fewer parameters than the baseline) for 16k iterations each (this takes 15-60mins on an NVIDIA RTX A6000 GPU).
+Determining suitable targets for a new scene is challenging, as we can't know \textit{a priori} what performance can be achieved.
+We circumvent this using an efficient heuristic which is fast and extensible to any scene or NeRF method.
+Specifically, we train two boundary architectures~$ A$, a maximum size architecture $A_{\textit{max}}$ and minimum size $A_{\textit{min}}$ ($> 23.2 \times$ fewer parameters than the baseline) for 16k iterations each (this takes 15-60mins on an Nvidia RTX A6000 GPU).
 Using their SSIM evaluations $\textit{SSIM}_{\textit{min}}$ and $\textit{SSIM}_{\textit{max}}$, we linearly interpolate targets $T_{\textit{XXS}}$, $T_{\textit{XS}}$, and $T_{\textit{S}}$ at 10\%, 50\%, and 90\% between the extremes.
-Although SSIM versus size may be non-linear along the true pareto frontier, we find that our heuristic provides a reasonable performance bound quickly in a manner that is fast and extensible to any scene or NeRF method.
-We then leverage the constraints to efficiently discover compact architectures using generative synthesis.
-By formulating scene-specific SSIM targets and constraining the search, we discover tailored models across a range of complexities specific to each scene's requirements.
+Although SSIM versus size may be non-linear along the true pareto frontier, we find that our heuristic provides a reasonable performance bound quickly.
+After formulating scene-specific SSIM targets and constraining the search, we then leverage generative synthesis to iteratively discover tailored models across a range of complexities specific to each scene's requirements.